Best-Rated DIY Tools

 Brands must have received at least 30 responses to be included, so not all brands available in the market have been compared in this survey.
 The DIY tool brands rated in this survey are listed below in order of best overall satisfaction.

-• Stanley & Makita
+• Black & Decker and Makita

 • DeWalt